On Music Piracy

 be a "failure" as well.

-In time, this can progress to the point where the underground labels lose their distribution
+In time, this can progress to the point where the underground labels lose their

-it will come from?
+do you think it will come from?

-Often, the cry will be heard that the band members won't starve to death if they sell
+Often, the cry will be heard that the band members won't starve to death if they

-in critical financial condition?
+weren't in critical financial condition?
 It's the principle of the matter, though few people have principles these days.